-The 4.1 are then calculated as efficiencies between 0 and 1, with higher numbers being better.
+The 3.2.1 are then calculated as efficiencies between 0 and 1, with higher numbers being better.
 In general, we regard efficiencies above 0.8 as acceptable, whereas lower values indicate performance issues that need to be explored in detail.
-The ultimate goal then for POP is rectifying these underlying issues, e.g. by the user, or as part of a POP Proof-of-Concept activity.
+The ultimate goal then for POP is rectifying these underlying issues by the user.
+Please note, that 3.2.1 can be computed only for inclusive callpaths, as they are less meaningful for exclusive callpaths.
+Furthermore, 3.2.1 are not available in "Flat view" mode.

-The approach outlined here is applicable to various parallelism paradigms, however for simplicity the 4.1 presented here are formulated in terms of a distributed-memory message-passing environment, e.g., MPI.
+The approach outlined here is applicable to various parallelism paradigms, however for simplicity the 3.2.1 presented here are formulated in terms of a distributed-memory message-passing environment, e.g., MPI.
 For this the following values are calculated for each process from the trace data: time doing useful computation, time in communication, number of instructions & cycles during useful computation.
-Useful computation excludes time within the overhead of parallel paradigms (??).
+Useful computation excludes time within the overhead of parallel paradigms (117.1).